Envirosult's Business Model To Our Impact Roadmap

 Specifically, we will be a smaller elite team of regulatory specialists, project managers, field supervisors, social media specialists, etc.

-With appropriate funding for our Nonprofit (and we have many sources who already believe in our company mission across the USA), our target audience will be smaller communities across the USA.
+With appropriate funding (and we have many sources who already believe in our company mission across the USA), our target audience will be smaller communities across the USA.

 We would be able to assist smaller communities with infrastructure upgrade planning, needs, and repair funding information.
 We already have several financial sources on our website and will continually update them.

-With Envirosult, as a Nonprofit, we would be in a position to research and post the latest information on environmentally threatening areas across the USA, such as Michigan, Mississippi, and other areas.
+With Envirosult, we would be in a position to research and post the latest information on environmentally threatening areas across the USA, such as Michigan, Illinois, Mississippi, and many other areas.

-— Construction and improvement projects for community water systems to provide safe and clean drinking water.
+Fund construction and upgrades to community water systems to ensure safe, clean drinking water.

-Our business model is a win-win-win for the environment and for small communities.
-The agency's proposal takes a proactive and holistic approach to improving the current rule: from testing to treatment to informing the public about the levels of lead and other containments in their drinking water.
+Our business model is a win–win–win—for the environment, for public health, and for small communities.
+We take a proactive, holistic approach, from testing and treatment to transparent public reporting of lead and other contaminants in drinking water.

 Our Approach Focuses on Six Key Areas: